Ascariasis is an infection with the parasitic roundworm Ascaris lumbricoides.

 Treatment includes medicines that paralyze or kill intestinal parasitic worms.

 If there is a blockage of the intestine caused by a large number of worms, endoscopy may be used to remove the worms.
 In rare cases, surgery is needed.

 People who are treated for roundworms should be checked again in 3 months.
 This involves examining the stools to check for eggs of the worm.
 If eggs are present, treatment should be given again.

 Most people recover from symptoms of the infection, even without treatment.
 But they may continue to carry the worms in their body.

-Complications can be caused by adult worms that move to certain organs such as the:
+Complications can be caused by adult worms that move to certain organs, such as the:

 Diemert DJ.
 Intestinal nematode infections.
 In: Goldman L, Schafer AI, eds.Goldman's Cecil Medicine

 Maguire JH.
 Intestinal nematodes (roundworms).
 In: Mandell GL, Bennett JE, Dolan R, eds.Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases

-Updated by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.
+Updated by: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.